blackyoshi21825/PacMan-but-Horror/README.md

 python render.py
 ```

+## Gameplay

+Survive in a dark maze while being hunted by four colored ghosts.
+After 2 minutes, a golden gate opens in the bottom-right corner of the map.
+Reach the gate to win!
+Use your flashlight to see, but watch the battery!
+Collect green health pickups to restore HP.
+Ghosts use pathfinding AI to hunt you down.

-## How it Works
+## Objective

+Survive for 2 minutes until the escape gate opens, then reach it to win the game!

+## Technical Details

 Uses raycasting to render a 3D perspective from a 2D map.
-Each column of the screen casts a ray to determine wall distance and height, creating the illusion of 3D depth with ASCII characters.
+Features include:
+- Textured walls with brick patterns
+- Sprite rendering for ghosts and pickups
+- Depth buffering for proper occlusion
+- Dynamic lighting with flashlight cone
+- AI pathfinding for ghost movement